 Graduate Tuition Incentive Scholarship (GTIS)

-The Graduate Tuition Incentive Scholarship (GTIS) award helps to cover the remaining cost of in-state tuition for graduate students who are receiving external fellowships in support of their thesis or dissertation research that do not include full tuition support.
+The Graduate Tuition Incentive Scholarship (GTIS) award helps to cover tuition, fee and health insurance costs for graduate students who receive external fellowships in support of their thesis or dissertation research that do not include cost-of-education support.
 Typically, students will be enrolling for three credits of thesis/dissertation only.

 You are eligible if you meet the requirements for both student eligibility and award eligibility.

-- You are a masters or doctoral student in a program within The Graduate School
+- You are a fully-enrolled, degree-seeking master’s or doctoral student in a residential program administered by The Graduate School

-- You are receiving an eligible (see below) external fellowship award in support of your thesis or dissertation research which does not include full tuition and health insurance
+- You are funded by an eligible (see below) external fellowship award for the semester or academic year for which you are applying in support of your thesis or dissertation research that does not include a cost-of-education allowance

 - You do not hold a full University service or non-service award in addition to your external fellowship